EvanilsonP/basic-discord-bot/README.md

 It sends you a private message when you join the server;

---- The bot will be updated over time with new features ---

 # How to use the discord bot?

 Clone this repo: git@github.com:EvanilsonP/discord-bot.git and install the dependecies by running npm install.